 How do you manage your time, either to meet billable minimums, stay motivated and productive, or to fit everything into your life?
+(2016 mini update: do check out this cool billable hour spreadsheet tool.)
 February is time management month — and we haven’t talked about how best to manage your time in a while.
 Here’s Reader T’s question:

 Would you consider doing a post on billable hours – specifically, what people’s minimum requirements are, and how they go about meeting and/or exceeding those minimums?
 My firm requires 2000 hours and I had a horrible time last year just making the minimum.
 I swore this year would be different, but it seems I am back to my old ways.
 What do people do to stay continuously motivated and productive?

 I recognize that this question is geared toward the lawyers who read your site, but maybe others have similar goals/requirements that they have to satisfy?

 Great question!
 I haven’t been in a billables environment for a while (and even then, my firm had no required minimum), but time management is something I still struggle with daily, so I’m curious to hear what readers say.
 My top tips are: